 There should be a units_deb_arches collection in the mongodb in addition to the existing units_deb_component, units_deb_release, and units_deb collections.

 This would have at least two additional benefits beyond fixing this bug:

 - Parsing lists of all Packages to extract a list of one or two architectures is not good for performance.

 - It is conceptually correct.
 Debian repositories are built from a pool of all packages, along with meta data that will allow you to identify useful subsets of these packages using a combination of releases, components, and architectures.
 The database should mirror this conceptual division.

-#4 Updated by quba42 almost 2 years ago
+#4 Updated by quba42 about 2 years ago